uiucseclab/kecikCoin/README.md

   <li>RSA signed transactions</li>
 </ul>

+Most of the networking done in this blockchain is done through socket programming on ip addresses and ports.
+All the messages are routed in TCP-packets to ensure reliability of connection.

 This blockchain is developed by Nurul Atiqah Hamzah (hamzah3) and Izz Irfan (mohdfau2) [May 2018]

 ## Installation Dependencies